opetitprestataire/label-studio/docs/source/guide/admin_roles.md

 </table>

-[^1]: For their own workspaces and invited projects
+[^1]: For workspaces or projects they created or were invited to
+[^2]: Owners can restrict this in the org settings
-[^2]: The project must be using manual distribution and the annotator must be granted Data Manager access
+[^3]: The project must be using manual distribution and the annotator must be granted Data Manager access
-[^3]: For their own work/history
+[^4]: For their own work/history